Chapter Twenty-Seven: Criminal Hero

 "Just you watch!
 This one will work!
 I'm sure of it!"
 Naofumi said as he put it on.

 "Yes, I can't believe it finally wor-" He opened up his stat menu, and his mouth opened in shock.
-"What, it only increased my attack by one!?"
-He asked furiously.
-He'd gone from a measly 3 to a 4!
-"It had Attack Up Medium on it!
-How the hell did it only increase my attack by 1!?"
-He angrily asked.
+"What, it only increased my attack by ONE!?"

 Raphtalia yawned tiredly again.
 "Good night Master Naofumi."
-She rolled over to cuddle with Filo again, who had already rolled over to go back to sleep.
-It looked like his latest plan to increase his attack stat again had failed.
-Again.
+She rolled over to cuddle with Filo again, who had already gone back to dreamland since daddy was being silly again.

 "Alright, Shield!
 You asked for it!
 If these accessories will only increase my attack by one!
 I'll just make a bunch of them to wear!
 Then all the bonuses will stack up, and I'll finally be able to kill a balloon in one hit!"
 Naofumi yelled while laughing like a crazy mad scientist.